 With the assumption that the $x$-values are evenly spaced, then $y_{d_i} = 0$ for any straight line.
 However, if any consecutive three points form a knee, then $y_{d_i} < 0$ as the middle point $y_{{sn}_{i}}$ is now above the straight line that goes through the first point $y_{{sn}_{i-(ws-1)/2}}$ and the third point $y_{{sn}_{i+(ws-1)/2}}$.
 Analogously, if any consecutive three points form an elbow, then $y_{d_i} > 0$. \end{enumerate}

-The resulting approximated curvature of the example cell in Fig. \ref{fig0} is illustrated in Fig. \ref{fig1}.
-Contrary to what one would perhaps expect from Fig. \ref{fig0}, having most fluctuations at the beginning, we observe a very stable start of the curvature followed by a distinct period of large fluctuations.
-We interpret this as the battery degradation going through three consecutive aging states.
-First, we have a stable state, where we can expect solid electrolyte interphase (SEI) to play a central role in aging.
-Then comes a transition phase where a new process (i.e., loss of delithiated negative electrode active material) has started to be significant and causing fluctuations in the curvature, followed by a more stable degradation state, where another new process dominates, i.e., lithium plating.
+The resulting approximated curvature of the example cell in Fig. \ref{fig1_1} is illustrated in Fig. \ref{fig1_2}.
+Contrary to what one would perhaps expect from Fig. \ref{fig1_1}, having most fluctuations at the beginning, we observe a very stable start of the curvature followed by a distinct period of large fluctuations, eventually followed by an abrupt change to yet another stable period.

 As a matter of fact, drastic changes of system states from one stable state to another stable state through a critical transition state can also be observed in other complex dynamical systems in ecology, biology, economics, and other fields \cite{scheffer2009early} \cite{liu2015identifying}.
 Since we know that the fade curve exhibits accelerated aging in the last phase and a stable degradation (after the low-pass filtering) in the first phase, it seems rational to regard the initiation of the transition phase as the knee onset and then define the end of this phase as the knee point.